xrdt/xrdt.github.io/_posts/2019-11-29-technical-interview-question-bad.md

 analysis of the algorithm they wrote, stack vs heap), then you have found a hole that you must mark on your rubric.

+Update: Of course Steve Yegge is still the foremost authority on the topic of how to properly conduct interviews.
+He published a [Medium article](https://medium.com/@steve.yegge/get-that-job-at-grab-eea6de1d8421) in 2018 on some small updates to his approach to interviewing.
+The most relevant sentence in that article about is about whether to do a breadth-first or depth-first search into the candidate's abilities and knowledge.
+The answer?
+Ding ding! _Breadth first_!
+The depth first approach of let me ask you some modified Leetcode questions gives you such little signal.
+It illuminates only the tiniest portion of the candidate's ability, leaving you still wondering at the end of the session or even the end of four of five of these sessions (on site interview) whether the candidate is a good engineer.
+That is why I am so enamored with Yegge's five essential questions for phone screens.
+Only by digging all around and poking harder at the parts that seem weird do you get a good holistic sense for whether a candidate knows enough about software to be useful.
+Anyway, I hope you read all of [Yegge's](https://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html) posts on [interviewing](https://steve-yegge.blogspot.com/2006/03/truth-about-interviewing.html), not just the select few I've laid out here for your perusal.

 Sometimes people make a big deal out of cultural fit.
 Nobody wants to work with an asshole, but unless you're running an exclusive cult I think most people can fit into their team...What *is* an area of concern is